asnunes/brazilian-integrated-electrical-system-load-forecast/README.md

 # Load Predict

-ANN to predict eletrical load of brazilian national system.
+ANN to predict electrical load of brazilian national system.
 This repository is part of "Redes Neurais aplicadas à previsão de carga no sistema elétrico brasileiro".
 How to implement and results are available at:

 ### Content